frunox/acodersquest-dev/src/posts/08_TW-restore-vs-clone.md

 ## Restoring to a New Computer is Not So Easy

 I recently bought a new Windows 10 laptop.
 It's a big improvement over the old one, so that's good news.
 I made a backup from the old laptop, using the Windows File History backup process, on an external drive.
-So, just plug the drive into the new laptop, run Restore, and all's well, right?
+So, just plug the drive into the new laptop, run 'Restore', and all's well, right?

 No. Not even close.
 I don't know why I looked this up before restoring (since it should have been simple), but it turns out the process for restoring files to a new computer is tricky.
 If you try to restore to a different computer, Windows doesn't recognize the existing backup, so it runs a backup from the new computer, and 'restores' from it.
 You lose the ability to access the backup from the old computer after that, so you are out of luck.